toolkit-for-ynab/toolkit-for-ynab/source/common/res/features/HOW_TO_BUILD_FEATURES.md

 3. Click the gear button, then select `Install Add-on From File`
 4. Select the file (relative to the root of the repository) `output/toolkitforynab_[version].xpi`

 You'll see the toolkit loaded in to Firefox and it'll work as normal.
-Whenever you make a change to the files in `src` you'll need to run `./build` or `build.bat` again, then remove and reinstall the extension from file.
+Whenever you make a change to the files in `source` you'll need to run `./build` or `build.bat` again, then remove and reinstall the extension from file.

 Safari
 ------